kelvinRosa/mailchimp-subscribe-unity3D/README.md

 # mailchimp-subscribe-unity3D
 This plugin integrates the subscribe to the list function of Mailchimp API into Unity3D.

+!!
+The logo trademark of Mailchimp have copyright and it's not provided under the terms of the license since it's from MailChimp company and i don't have any permission to use it !!

 Copyright (c) 2015 Monkimun Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy